TerribleDev/blog.terribledev.io.hexo/source/_posts/Managing-and-catering-events.md

 - social
 ---

-So this week I ran a 3 day event here at vistaprint.
+A few weeks ago I ran a 3 day event at Vistaprint.
 We had many engineers fly into our organization.
 These engineers are from both other countries, and even other companies.
 We essentially had a mini 3 day conference, and I had to run it!
+I learned quite a bit about running a conference.

 <!-- more -->
 <!-- toc -->